kicksent/aravind-website/_drafts/2018-04-16-yet-another-solution-related-posts-jekyll.markdown

 ```
 If LSI is not turned on, then `site.related_posts` just contains the ten most recent posts (which may or may not be related to the current post at all).

+## Problems
-Now, [Github Pages](https://pages.github.com/) does not support LSI, and in fact, overrides any settings in your `_config.yml` to `lsi: false`.
-If you are self hosting, then you may have other options, although site build times do [increase significantly](https://mademistakes.com/articles/using-jekyll-2017/) when LSI is enabled.
+Now, if you are hosting on [Github Pages](https://pages.github.com/), you have a problem.
+Github Pages does not support LSI, and in fact, overrides any settings in your `_config.yml` to `lsi: false`.

+If you are hosting elsewhere, then you may have options, although site build times do [increase significantly](https://mademistakes.com/articles/using-jekyll-2017/) when LSI is enabled.

 But there is another catch.
 If you have organised any content on your website, using the Jekyll [collections](https://jekyllrb.com/docs/collections/) feature, then you are out of luck.
 On documents in a collection, the variable `site.related_posts` is not defined.

+## Solution
 Fortunately, there are several solutions available.
 For example, [one solution](https://alligator.io/jekyll/related-posts-in-jekyll/) uses recent posts in the same category as the current post, while [another solution](https://blog.webjeda.com/jekyll-related-posts/) uses the number of common tags and/or categories between posts to suggest related posts.
 Both of these can be adapted to work with collections as well.

 I adapted the former solution, but instead of recent posts, I use a random sample of posts from the same collection.
 Here's how it works: